STM68K/Ansible__configOVPN_AWS_Role/README.txt

 This is  a simple role for Ansible that configs openVPN for Debian,RedHat,SUSE based Linux.
-It tested with AWS ubuntu 16.04-18.04, RHEL 10, SUSE 15
+It tested with AWS ubuntu 16.04-18.04, RHEL 10, SUSE 15 upd. added support for ubuntu 20.04
 If you found a bug, just write to me plz.
 How to work with it?
 Download it into your ~/roles folder, and create in ansible directory .yml file that contains